juhoinkinen/Annif-wiki/Usage-with-Docker.md

     ANNIF_PROJECTS=~/annif-projects MY_UID=$(id -u) MY_GID=$(id -g) docker-compose up

 Here the environment variables are needed for mounting the directory for vocabulary and training data files and setting the user in the container the same as on the host.
-Once the services have started, the Annif web UI is accessible at http://localhost/ run by NGINX.
+In Windows setting these variables should be omitted and the lines including `MY_UID` and `MY_GID` in [`docker-compose.yml`](https://github.com/NatLibFi/Annif/blob/master/docker-compose.yml) removed, and there also the path of the directory to be mounted should be directly given in place of `${ANNIF_PROJECTS}` (e.g. `c:/users/example.user/annif/annif-projects/`).
+Once the services have started, the Annif web UI is accessible at http://localhost/ run by NGINX (see [this](https://docs.docker.com/docker-for-windows/troubleshoot/#limitations-of-windows-containers-for-localhost-and-published-ports) in case of problems for accessing localhost in Windows).

 To connect to the already running `bash` service for using Annif commands, run